mehanic/Ansible/README.md

-learning different variants ansible playbooks and roles
+material is creating to use learning different variants ansible playbooks and roles to involve in automation

 Module 1: